core-wg/conditional-attributes/draft-ietf-core-conditional-attributes.md

 The Less Than parameter can only be supported on resources with a scalar numeric value.

 ###Change Step (c.st) {#st}
 When present, Change step indicates how much the value representing a resource state SHOULD change before triggering a notification, compared to the previous resource state.
 Upon reception of a query including the "c.st" attribute, the current resource state representing the most recently sampled value is reported, and then set as the last reported value (last_rep_v).
-When a subsequent sampled value or update of the resource state differs from the last reported state by an amount, positive or negative, greater than or equal to st, and the time for "c.pmin" has elapsed since the last notification, a notification is sent and the last reported value is updated to the new resource state sent in the notification.
+When a subsequent sampled value or update of the resource state differs from the last reported state by an amount, positive or negative, greater than or equal to "c.st", and the time for "c.pmin" has elapsed since the last notification, a notification is sent and the last reported value is updated to the new resource state sent in the notification.
 The change step MUST be greater than zero otherwise the receiver MUST return a CoAP error code 4.00 "Bad Request" (or equivalent).

 The Change Step parameter can only be supported on resources with a scalar numeric value.